Shavuot

-The word Shavuot means "weeks", and it marks the conclusion of the Counting of the Omer.
+The word Shavuot means 'weeks' in Hebrew and marks the conclusion of the Counting of the Omer.
 Its date is directly linked to that of Passover; the Torah mandates the seven-week Counting of the Omer, beginning on the second day of Passover, to be immediately followed by Shavuot.
 This counting of days and weeks is understood to express anticipation and desire for the giving of the Torah.
 On Passover, the people of Israel were freed from their enslavement to Pharaoh; on Shavuot, they were given the Torah and became a nation committed to serving God.

-While it is sometimes referred to as Pentecost (in Πεντηκοστή) due to its timing after Passover, "pentecost" meaning "fifty" in Greek and Shavuot occurring fifty days after the first day of Pesach/Passover, it is not the same celebration as the Christian Pentecost, which comes fifty days after Pascha/Easter.
+While Shavuot is sometimes referred to as Pentecost (in Πεντηκοστή) due to its timing fifty days after the first day of Passover, it is not the same celebration as the Christian Pentecost or Whitsun, which comes fifty days after Easter.
+That said, the two festivals are related, as the first Day of Pentecost, related in the Acts of the Apostles, is said to have happened on Shavuot.

-One of the biblically ordained Three Pilgrimage Festivals, Shavuot is traditionally celebrated in Israel for one day, where it is a public holiday, and for two days in the diaspora.
+Shavuot is traditionally celebrated in Israel for one day, where it is a public holiday, and for two days in the diaspora.